Camp Stove Chilaquiles

 This post may contain affiliate links.

-Chilaquiles is an easy camping breakfast – crispy tortillas simmered in a spicy tomato sauce and topped with a few eggs.
+Chilaquiles is an easy camping breakfast–crispy tortillas simmered in a spicy tomato sauce and topped with a few eggs.
 It takes less than 30 minutes to make, and it’s vegetarian, too!

 Chilaquiles is an easy camping breakfast idea - crispy tortillas simmered in a spicy tomato sauce and topped with eggs.
 It takes less than 30 minutes to make, and it's vegetarian, too!

-When you’re out camping, morning isn’t just a time of day: It’s an event.
+When you’re out camping, morning isn’t just a time of day: it’s an event.
 The darkness fades from the night’s sky, the inside of your tent starts to glow, and an “un-snoozable” alarm clock of songbirds join together at dawn to greet the new day.
 Whether you rise up to meet it or roll over to ignore it, when you spend a night outside, morning always makes its presence known.

 For many, this morning experience is what draws them to go camping.
 In our modern world filled with artificial light and on-demand everything, being outside offers a chance to reset our circadian rhythm and get back in sync with the natural world.
-Rise with the sun and follow it to back to bed.
+Rise with the sun and follow it back to bed.
 It’s not a routine most of us follow on a daily basis, but when we go camping, it can feel like a return to a long-forgotten normal.

 Ingredients for Camping Chilaquiles